luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 https://github.com/vastgroup/vast-tools#comparing-psis-between-samples
 https://github.com/vastgroup/vast-tools#differential-splicing-analysis

 -   `compare`: pre-filters the events based on read coverage, imbalance and other features, and simply compares average and individual dPSIs.
-That is, it looks for non-overlapping PSI distributions based on fixed dPSI cut-offs.
+It looks for non-overlapping PSI distributions based on fixed dPSI cut-offs.
 For more than 3 replicates, it is likely to be too stringent.
--   `diff`: performs a statistical test to assess whether the PSI distributions of the two compared groups are signficantly different.
+-   `diff`: performs a statistical test to assess whether the PSI distributions of the two compared groups are significantly different.
 It is possible to pre-filter the events based on the minimum number of reads per sample, but subsequent filtering is highly recommended (e.g. overlapping the results with the output of  `tidy`).
 For more than 5 samples per group it may also be over stringent.

 As CAMP R module doesn't have psiplots R package need to create a conda environment to install packages.
 Once this environment has been made it is saved for future and can be activated using `source activate`.
 Then load relevant R module tools within the conda environment.